 Domenico knew that the only way to learn something was to observe his master, trying to steal as many secrets as he could.
 The first garment mastered was the traditional Neapolitan jacket.

 The Neapolitan jacket distinctive features are: unpadded shoulders and soft sleeves, wavy sleevehead, patch pockets, half lining or no lining at all, side vents.

 In the Sixties, Domenico had the chance to work at one of the major Italian textile and clothing industries, Marzotto.
 That’s where he learned tailoring could have become an industry, because tailors couldn’t keep pace with the growing demand for choice and comfort.
 Domenico Lettieri saw a growing demand for professional tailors and pattern-makers coming from the industry, a golden opportunity to boost tailoring.

-Domenico discovered the Callegari tailoring school and method, a geometric pattern-making technique that he decided to develop in Naples by simplifying its mathematical approach.
+Domenico discovered new tailoring method, a geometric pattern-making technique that he decided to develop in Naples by simplifying its mathematical approach.
 This new variation then became a patented pattern-making method.

 Our patented method